tlverse/hal9001/paper/paper.md

 stable (branch `master`) and development (branch `devel`) versions of the package are hosted at https://github.com/tlverse/hal9001.
 Releases of the package leverage both GitHub and Zenodo (stable DOI: 10.5281/zenodo.3558313).

+# Applications

+As `hal9001` is the canonical implementation of the highly adaptive lasso, the package has been relied upon in a variety of statistical applications.
+Speaking generally, HAL regression is often used in order to develop efficient estimation strategies in challenging settings; thus, we interpret _statistical applications_ chiefly as examples of novel theoretical developments that have been thoroughly investigated in simulation experiments and with illustrative data analysis examples.
+In the sequel, we briefly point out a few recently successful examples:

+* @ju2020robust formulate a procedure based on HAL regression that allows the construction of asymptotically normal and efficient estimators of causal effects that are robust to the presence of instrumental variables, which can often lead to severe issues for estimation and inference [@hernan2020causal].
+  While a variety of procedures have been proposed to overcome the issues posed by instrumental variables, a particularly successful idea was given by
+  @shortreed2017outcome, who propose standard lasso regression to select covariates for the exposure model based on the estimated outcome model.
+The work of @ju2020robust replaces the standard lasso with HAL regression, effectively screening for _infinitesimal instrumental basis functions_ rather than instrumental variables, providing a much greater flexibility.
+Here, the authors demonstrate how HAL regression provides exceptionally fine-grained control over screening problematic covariates while simultaneously facilitating the construction of causal effect estimators with desirable asymptotic properties.
+* @diaz2020causal introduce novel mediation effects based on joint stochastic interventions on exposure and mediator variable.
+To complement the new causal effects outlined in their work, these authors introduce efficient estimators that rely upon a near-parametric rate of convergence of nuisance parameter estimators to their true counterparts.
+As the authors note, HAL is currently the only machine learning algorithm for which such a fast rate of convergence can rigorously be proven under minimal assumptions.
+By relying upon HAL regression for the construction of their proposed estimators, @diaz2020causal advance not only the state-of-the-art in causal mediation analysis but also provide evidence, in both simulation experiments and an illustrative data analysis, of how HAL regression can be brought to bear on challenging causal inference problems to deploy flexible, robust estimation strategies.
+* @hejazi2020efficient develop novel theoretical insights for building efficient estimators of causal effects under two-phase sampling designs, relying upon the flexibility and near-parametric convergence of HAL regression in their theoretical contributions.
+Corrections for two-phase sampling, concerned with developing efficient estimators of population-level effects in spite of the censoring process introduced by this sampling procedure, have received much attention, though developments applicable to large, unrestricted statistical models have been limited.
+These authors provide a formulation and theory for utilizing causal effect estimators, based on data subject to two-phase sampling, that attain asymptotic efficiency by way of the near-parametric convergence rate of HAL regression.
+In effect, this works demonstrates that HAL regression has properties suitable for both flexible estimation and efficient inference in settings with complex data structures.
+The authors make their methodology available in the `txshift` R package [@hejazi2020txshift-rpkg; @hejazi2020txshift-joss], which relies upon `hal9001`.
+* @ertefaie2020nonparametric provide a considered study of the construction of inverse probability weighted (IPW) estimators that rely upon HAL regression in the estimation of the exposure mechanism.
+While IPW estimators classically require the use of parametric models of the exposure mechanism, these authors propose and investigate novel variants of these estimators that instead rely upon the near-parametric convergence rate of HAL regression for the required nuisance parameter functional.
+In particular, @ertefaie2020nonparametric show through theoretical advances, several simulation experiments, and an illustrative data analysis of data from the well-documented NHEFS study that IPW estimators based on HAL regression can be made asymptotically consistent and efficient under a particular debiasing procedure (undersmoothing).
+In so doing, the authors simultaneously advance the literatures on HAL regression and on IPW estimation, establishing the interface between the two as an area of viable future research.
+Notably, in demonstrating their proposed IPW estimators with the NHEFS data, the authors show that IPW estimators based on HAL regression can yield meaningful substantive conclusions without the typically restrictive parametric assumptions required for IPW estimation.

+As further theoretical advances continue to be made with HAL regression, and the resultant statistical methodology explored, we expect both the number and variety of such examples to steadily increase.

 # References